FPGA-Mada/my_profile/README.md

 ---

-> *“Designing energy-aware, safety-critical systems — where hardware meets real-time precision.”*

----

-Feel free to reach out or explore my work!
+Feel free to connect or explore my work!